 |We bond and support one another to achieve product excellence and business success.|

-In October 2014, the Association of Personal Historians, aka The Life Story People, will return to St. Louis, Missouri—the city built by explorers, fur traders, pioneers, and immigrants who believed they could achieve a better life.
-There, grounded in the same expectations as the city's forebearers, APH will sponsor four intense days of education, inspiration, and motivation for those who believe they can achieve ever-greater results in the telling of Life Stories.
-Beginners and veterans alike will be inspired as they learn innovative techniques and strategies for our personal history businesses throughout the conference.
-We will leave with newfound entrepreneurial skills and ideas after attending the informative workshops, hearing the motivational speakers, and networking with colleagues from across the globe.
+In October 2014, the Association of Personal Historians, aka The Life Story People, returned to St. Louis, Missouri, US—the city built by explorers, fur traders, pioneers, and immigrants who believed they could achieve a better life.
+There, grounded in the same expectations as the city's forebears, APH sponsored four intense days of education, inspiration, and motivation for those who believe they can achieve ever-greater results in the telling of Life Stories.
+Beginners and veterans alike were inspired as they learned innovative techniques and strategies for our personal history businesses throughout the conference.
+We left with newfound entrepreneurial skills and ideas after attending the informative workshops, hearing the motivational speakers, and networking with colleagues from across the globe.